Orange Infused Cleaning Spray

 Infused Cleaning Vinegar

-- Roughly a cup of white vinegar, this will depend on how big your jar is and how much you are planning to infuse it with.
+- Roughly a cup of white vinegar, this will depend on how big your jar is and how much you're planning to infuse it with

 - Fresh herbs like sage or rosemary